safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 - External Owned Account (EOA)
 - Child Signer Safe (A Safe Account that's an owner of another Safe Account)

-When the owner is an EOA, we generate a signature that's different from the signature created using a Safe Account.
-The Safe Account is a Smart Contract Account, so we need to consider this when collecting the signatures, as the Safe Accounts validate them differently.
+When the owner is an EOA, an ECDSA signature is generated.
+When the signer is a smart account, the exact signature algorithm depends on the signer itself.

 In this article, we will use the following Safe Account setup.
 We've five different Ethereum addresses that can act as signers, namely _owner1_ to _owner5_.